 12. Keita Sano - Afrika - Dansu Discs

 Keita Sano stands as one of the most innovative and visionary producers out there.
-The blatant disregard for norms is inspiring in it's approachability, leading to tracks like this one that feels completely strange despite it's familiarity.
+The blatant disregard for norms is inspiring in it's approach, leading to tracks like this one that feels completely strange despite it's familiarity.
 The Japanese disco scene is a unique one, and rest assured this one that hails from there is one-of-a kind too.

 13. Capyac - No

-Ready for yourself for a journey of epic proportions.
+Ready yourself for a journey of epic proportions.
 Austin, TX based weirdos constructed a masterpiece that must be experienced to be appreciated.
 It ranges the gamut of emotions, and, despite a single two-letter sample, it tells one hell of a story.
 Speaking of stories, Capyac told us their's!

 14. Folamour - Ya Just Need 2 Believe In Yaself - Raw Stream | Chineurs de House